ma-compbio/SNIPER/README.md

 ### CUDA and cuDNN:

 SNIPER was developed using a NVidia GeForce GTX 1080 Ti.
-SNIPER uses [CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive) and [cuDNN](https://developer.nvidia.com/cudnn) v7.0.5 to run Keras on the `tensorflow-gpu` backend.
-SNIPER should work with recent versions of CUDA and cuDNN as well.
+SNIPER hg38 uses [CUDA 10.1](https://developer.nvidia.com/cuda-90-download-archive) and [cuDNN](https://developer.nvidia.com/cudnn) v7.6.5 as required by Tensorflow 2 to run Keras on the Tensorflow backend.
 Please email kxiong@andrew.cmu.edu with any questions regarding python and CUDA environments.

 Because there are so many versions of NVidia GPUs, we cannot say for certain how long SNIPER will need to finish training.
 For reference, SNIPER takes approximately 15 seconds to train one epoch of its autoencoder on our 1080 Ti.
-For users without a dedicated NVidia GPU, SNIPER will still work (install python packages using `requirements-cpu.txt` instead of `requirements.txt`), but will take significantly longer to train.
-Using a 3.6 GHz 6-core/12-thread processor, one epoch took approximately 3 minutes.
+For users without a dedicated NVidia GPU, SNIPER will take significantly longer to train.
+Using a 3.6 GHz 6-core/12-thread Intel 8th-generation processor, one epoch took approximately 3 minutes.

 # Usage